The Hill School: Academics

+The Hill School is ranked as one of the top high schools in Pennsylvania and top boarding schools nationally.

+Distinctive programs

+The Hill School is best known for its programs in the Humanities, Classics, and liberal arts.
+In 1946, Paul Chancellor introduced one of the first Humanities programs in secondary education.
+The school also boasts a robust STEMD program through the Shirley Quadrivium Center, named after Jon Shirley, former Microsoft President and alumnus of the Class of 1956, who gave a significant gift to fund its design and construction.

 Partner schools

 The Hill School has cooperated with Charterhouse School in the United Kingdom since 1994; they organize instructional trips and exchanges of extracurricular programs and teachers.
 It is linked with the Maru a Pula School in Botswana.
 As well, the Hill hosts a Thai King's Scholar every year.
 The Hill School is a participating school in the Naval Academy Foundation Prep Program.